reality-two/reality2-documentation/userfriendly/README.md

 But, what does all this actually mean?
 To explain, we are using the metaphor of a beehive.

-The images included here are from the [Construct mode](./construct.md) built into the default Sentant Viewer.

 ## Bees (Beneficent Entities) and Swarms

 Imagine, if you will, that you have a swarm of friendly, intelligent, digital bees that are with you all the time and will help you out when interacting with digital technologies and tools whilst protecting you (and your data).  `Each Bee is a Sentient Digital Agent, or 'Sentant'.`